 Some couples like my sister-in-law and her husband pick December 24 or 25 as their wedding day.
 It is obvious not to wear anything holiday-inspired despite it is Christmas Eve or even Christmas day.
 Read more on what to wear at a winter wedding.

 The Festive Attire Dress Code Calls for Glam Accessories

 Go for bold statement necklaces, bracelets, rings, and/or earrings.
 Costume jewelry like in my Happiness Boutique crystal necklaces review are fine.

-Silver, gold, crystal-, pearl, beads or sequin embellished sandals or clutches are best.
+Silver, gold, crystal-, pearl, beads and sequin embellished sandals, pumps or clutches are best.
 Put on the glam.

 More is more, and less is a bore. – Iris Apfel